THAYER, ATHERTON

 Territory of Montana

 M. H. Twohig is thought to be Michael Twohig who died in 1884.
 GAR Lincoln Post #2 was organized in 1883.
-M. H. Twohig is listed in the newspapers for Memorial Day celebrations as one of the soldiers whose grave will be decorated in St. Patrick's cemetery.
-No other information has been found.
+M. H. Twohig is listed in the newspapers for Memorial Day celebrations as one of the soldiers whose grave would be decorated in St. Patrick's cemetery.
+Not much information has been found.

 Records for St. Patrick's Cemetery do not appear